unitone-labs/FlameWire/README.md

 ### User Access

-- Developers and users connect via Flamewire APIs
+- Developers and users connect via FlameWire APIs
 - Requests are routed intelligently based on region, load, and performance

 ### Evaluation and Rewards